-The club can offer the chance to do most aspects of the sport, whether in general purpose kayaks, Canadian open canoes, sea kayaks, surf kayaks, playboats, marathon racers, whitewater racers, slalom boats, lifeguard ‘Sharks’, polo kayaks, squirt boats (google it!) or you could even paddle our coracle!
+More importantly, different paddling disciplines require differently shaped boats.
+The club offers the chance to do most aspects of the sport, whether in general purpose kayaks, Canadian open canoes, sea kayaks, surf kayaks, playboats, K1 and K2 racers, whitewater boats, slalom boats, lifeguard ‘sharks’, polo 'BATs', squirt boats (Google it!) or you could even paddle our coracle!

 For newcomers to the sport, here are some brief descriptions of the club’s most popular activities:-

 Anyone who joins the club as a beginner will usually want to learn the basics in either a general purpose kayak or a Canadian open canoe, before being offered the chance to do anything more adventurous.
 Starting with gentle coaching sessions on the non-tidal River Stour, we suggest paddlers move on to doing a few short club trips to gain some experience, and perhaps a pool session or two to practise their rescue techniques, before considering what to do next.

 For this we use relatively short boats which are very manoeverable, making it easier to dodge rocks as we follow the flow of the river.
 Whitewater includes ‘river-running’, where we paddle downstream from A to B, and playboating, where paddlers practise their skills and tricks on particular whitewater features.It’s very popular for both kayak and canoe, and suitable for anyone from relative novices on easy grade 2 water, right up to advanced paddlers on grade 4+.
 The club runs regular trips to some great whitewater locations, like Symonds Yat and the River Dart, and there are informal groups of club paddlers who regularly test their skills at the Lee Valley Olympic Legacy artificial course in London.